BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter: Related Work

-Attacking other people and communities in social media is an important problem that has different forms; including cyberbullying \cite{Agrawal:2018} and hate speech \cite{Basile:2019,Kwok:2013,Arango:2019,Fortuna:2018}.
-Deep learning models outperform traditional lexicon-based and machine learning with hand-crafted features to detect hate speech text automatically \cite{Cao:2020,Caselli:2021}.
-In this study, we rely on a recent Transformer language model, RoBERTa \cite{Liu:2019}, which shows state-of-the-art performances for hate speech detection \cite{Zampieri:2020}.
+Attacking other people and communities in social media has different forms, such as hate speech and offensive language \cite{Silva:2016, Basile:2019, Davidson:2019}.
+Deep learning models outperform traditional machine learning with hand-crafted features to detect hate speech text \cite{Cao:2020,Caselli:2021}.
+In this study, we rely on a recent Transformer language model, RoBERTa \cite{Liu:2019}, which shows state-of-the-art performances for hate speech detection \cite{Zampieri:2020} and sentiment analysis \cite{Barbieri:2020}.

-Misinformation is an umbrella term that includes all false information in social media \cite{Wu:2019}.
-Identification and verification of online information, i.e. fact-checking and rumor detection, is a recent research area \cite{Ma:2015,Nakov:2021}.
-Fighting against fake news is another dimension of misinformation spread \cite{Giachanou:2020}.
-To the best of our knowledge, there is no misinformation study on the case of the 2020 BLM event; we thereby identify misinformation by using a set of fake and rumor topics.
+Identification and verification of online information is a recent research area, including fact-checking \cite{Parekh:2020} and fake news detection \cite{Giachanou:2020}.
+Following similar studies \cite{Chowdhury:2021}, we identify misinformation by using a hand-crafted set of fake and rumor keywords.

-In terms of untrustworthy behavior, there are also efforts to find trustworthy or credible users \cite{Wang:2020}.
-In this study, rather than supervised models finding trustworthy users, we aim to understand the differences between normal and deleted/suspended users in terms of untrustworthy behaviors such as hate speech and misinformation spread.